Kanaries/pygwalker/docs/JUPYTER_EXTENSION_POC_TEST.md

 ## Recorded Round 1 result

-The complete journey passed on 2026-08-02 with JupyterLab 4.2.0 and Python 3.10.
-The sidebar found the live `df`, the extension rendered its real data table, field drags produced a bar chart, `batch_get_datas_by_sql` traffic reached the kernel, and the legacy `pyg.walk(df)` anywidget rendered alongside it.
+The complete JupyterLab journey passed on 2026-08-02 with JupyterLab 4.2.0 and Python 3.10.
+The Notebook host journey passed on 2026-08-09 with Notebook 7.2.0 and Python 3.10.9.
+Both hosts found the live `df`, rendered the real PyGWalker UI, and reached the kernel bridge.
+The JupyterLab host used a main-area split; Notebook 7 used its toolbar entry and native right panel.
+Browser measurements also verified the shared responsive rule: a `399px` Notebook panel kept a `768px` content surface and scrolled horizontally, while wider Notebook and JupyterLab panes expanded the content to `1079px` and `940px`.
+The legacy `pyg.walk(df)` anywidget path remained separate.
 A clean-process regression test also verifies that importing the core package does not import or activate the extension bridge.
-Unrelated third-party extensions in that local Jupyter profile emitted their own browser errors; they were isolated from this result.
+Unrelated host/telemetry console errors were isolated from these results.

 ## Uninstall